 By Road.
-You can consider travelling to Ayodhya from road networks as well.
+You can consider traveling to Ayodhya from road networks as well.
 Here is how to reach Ayodhya by road.

-You can also consider travelling via interstate buses to Ayodhya.
+You can also consider traveling via interstate buses to Ayodhya.
 Depending upon your location, you can easily book buses online.

 By Train.
 If you are planning to visit Ayodhya via train route then you would need to deboard at the Ayodhya Junction.
 It is well-connected with places like Varanasi, Delhi, Aligarh, Lucknow, and Gorakhpur.